sungminlee417/calorie-counter/README.md

   - Carbs
 - Calories are auto-calculated using standard macros:
   `calories = (protein * 4) + (carbs * 4) + (fat * 9)`
+- Macro goals are accessible to the AI assistant via a dedicated tool for dynamic use in suggestions and tracking.

 ### 🍎 Foods